-BOOTING AND TOWING
+IMMOBILIZING AND TOWING

-Students with three or more unpaid parking fines are also subject to having their vehicles booted or towed.
-Unpaid parking fines will be charged to the student account but considered unpaid until the Cashiers office receives payment.
-If the vehicle is towed or booted, a towing or booting charge will also be the responsibility of the student.
-A hold will be put on the release of the vehicle until all fines are paid to the Cashiers office.
+Students with two or more unpaid parking fines are also subject to having their vehicles immobilized or towed.
+Parking fines will be charged to the student account and considered unpaid until the Student Business Services Office receives payment.
+If the vehicle is towed or immobilized, a towing or immobilized charge will also be the responsibility of the student.
+A hold will be put on the release of the vehicle until all fines are paid to the Student Business Services Office.
 The College also reserves the right to tow any vehicle parked in such a manner as to create a hazard to other vehicles or persons.
+Towed vehicles will be taken to Poe's Towing, located at 1069 South Main Street, 517-263-3700.

-Tampering, removing and/or damaging Adrian College Campus Safety equipment including the Boot may result in the vehicle being towed, judicial process, criminal prosecution, and/or replacement of such equipment at the owner's expense.
+- Tampering, removing and/or damaging Adrian College Campus Safety equipment, including the boot, may result in the vehicle being towed, judicial process, criminal prosecution and/or replacement of such equipment at the vehicle owner's expense. - Vehicles towed from campus are done so at the owner's risk and expense.

-REASONS FOR BOOTING
+REASONS FOR IMMOBILIZING

-- 1. If there are 3 or more unpaid parking citations. - 2.
-If unregistered, the vehicle can be booted after the 2nd unpaid ticket - 3.
-If parked in No Parking Zone, Fire Lane, or Handicap spot, or in a hazardous way, the vehicle may be booted or towed. - 4.
-Any student who has had their vehicle booted more than 3 times in an academic year will lose all campus parking privileges. - 5.
-If a vehicle is displaying an altered, lost, manufactured or stolen permit.
+- 1. If a vehicle has two or more unpaid tickets, it may be immobilized.
+If registered, any vehicle with 5 or more tickets is subject to being immobilized, towed or lose of campus parking privileges. - 2.
+If parked in a No Parking Zone, Fire Lane, or Handicap space, or in a hazardous way, the vehicle may be immobilized or towed. - 3.
+Any student who has had their vehicle booted more than 3 times in an academic year will lose all campus parking privileges. - 4.
+If a vehicle is displaying an altered, forged, lost or stolen permit.

-If a student's vehicle is booted without a permit, the student must purchase a permit and pay all fines before the boot will be removed.
-A vehicle will be towed (at owner's expense) 24 hours after it was booted if all fees are not paid in full at the cashier's office.
-Failure to pay Citations within a timely manner will result in additional late fees set forth by the Cashier's office.
-The charge for booting is \$80.00 for first offense, \$105.00 for second offense and \$130.00 for third offense.
+If a student's vehicle is immobilized without a permit, the student must purchase a permit and pay all fines before the boot will be removed.
+A vehicle will be towed (at owner's expense) 48 hours after it was immobilized if all fees are not paid in full at the Student Business Services Office (see Immobilizing and Towing).
+Failure to pay citations within a timely manner will result in additional late fees set forth by the Student Business Services Office.
+The charge for immobilizing is \$80.00 for first offense, \$105.00 for second offense and \$130.00 for third offense (Fines are subject to change).
+All parking privileges will be revoked after the third offense.